 But these aren’t ordinary caterpillars, they’re Tomato Horn Worms, otherwise known as Manduca Quinquemaculata.
 It’s the larval stage of the Five-Spotted Hawkmoth.

-If there are greenish or black droppings on leaves.
+2 If there are greenish or black droppings on leaves.
 This is the remains of what used to be your beautiful healthy tomato plant.
+Below is a photo of a “fresh” hornworm turd.
+Notice how it’s brighter green in color.

 The absolute easiest way to ensure that you get rid of all the tomato hornworms in your garden is to wait until dusk.
 Once darkness settles upon your garden, grab a blacklight flaslight, slip on a pair of gloves (if you don’t like touching bugs), and head to the garden.